 Marriage and Divorce by the Numbers

-Have you ever heard that the divorce rate in the United States is 50 percent?
-That's a popular "statistic" that gets thrown around a lot, but it lacks accuracy.
+Marital status is always a hot topic on social media.
+Have you ever heard that the divorce rate in the United States is 50%?
+This is a popular "statistic" that gets thrown around a lot.
+But there is a lot of misinformation around this topic, and this 50% marker is not completely accurate.
 It's hard to pin an exact percentage on how many marriages end in divorce, but we do know that the divorce rate has been on the decline since the 1980s.

 Thanks to the CDC, the Pew Research Center, and other sources, we also know:

 - The divorce rate in the U.S. is 3.2 per 1,000 people, according to the CDC (44 states and Washington, D.C. reporting).

 - The divorce rate decreased by 18 percent from 2008 to 2016, according to a 2018 study.